thisisignitedoreo/mbml/README.md

 To add your own mod to the game, press such button in the loader.

-To add it to the [repo](https://github.com/thisisignitedoreo/mbml-repo), send a issue about adding your mod, and it will be checked and added to repo asap!
+To add it to the [repo](https://github.com/thisisignitedoreo/mbml-repo), send an issue about adding your mod, and it will be checked and added to repo asap!

+## Thanks!

+- neoclar for inventing method of running multiple mods at the same time and explaining a whole bunch of stuff to me
+- Everyone else in the mewnbase discord server for the support
+- Steve @Cairn4 for making such a cool game!